 Government House was constructed between 1872 and 1876, and consists of a complex of buildings, including the vice-regal apartments and State Ballroom, in substantial grounds.
 The dominant tower, rising some 45 metres, is a landmark, and visible from distances around, including from the Botanic Gardens.
-Government House is one of Australia's grandest historic residences, and regarded as one of the finest examples of nineteenth century residential architecture in Australia.
-128
+Government House is one of Australia's grandest historic residences, and regarded as one of the finest examples of nineteenth century residential architecture in Australia.98

 The Melbourne Observatory comprises buildings and elements constructed between 1861 and 1945, including the main Observatory Building, Great Melbourne Telescope Building, Equatorial Building, Magnet House, Astronomer's residence and obelisk.
-The complex was the focus of astronomical, magnetic and meteorological scientific investigation in nineteenth century Melbourne, and was instrumental in providing Victoria with accurate time, as well as meteorological statistics.129
+The complex was the focus of astronomical, magnetic and meteorological scientific investigation in nineteenth century Melbourne, and was instrumental in providing Victoria with accurate time, as well as meteorological statistics.99

 The National Herbarium is the oldest scientific institution in the state.
-While the current building was constructed in the 1930s, and later extended, it houses a collection of approximately 1.5 million dried plant, algae and fungi specimens, the majority of which are Australian, and about half of which were collected before 1900.130
+While the current building was constructed in the 1930s, and later extended, it houses a collection of approximately 1.5 million dried plant, algae and fungi specimens, the majority of which are Australian, and about half of which were collected before 1900.100

 St Kilda Road, which borders the west of the precinct, was an early track to St Kilda and Brighton.
-With construction of the bridge over the Yarra River in 1845, and early land sales in St Kilda and Brighton, use of the road increased, as did its status.131 Within the general precinct area, St Kilda Road evolved into a favoured address for a range of institutions.
-Over a relatively brief period in the 1850s and 1860s, these included Melbourne Grammar School (1855); Royal Victorian Institute for the Blind (1866); Victorian Deaf and Dumb Institution (1866); Alfred Hospital (1869); Royal Freemasons Homes (c.
+With construction of the bridge over the Yarra River in 1845, and early land sales in St Kilda and Brighton, use of the road increased, as did its status.
+101 Within the general precinct area, St Kilda Road evolved into a favoured address for a range of institutions.
+Over a relatively brief period in the 1850s and 1860s, these included Melbourne Grammar School (1855); Royal Victorian Institute for the Blind (1866); Victorian Deaf and Dumb INCORPORATED DOCUMENT - SCHEDULE TO CLAUSE 72.04 Page | 37

+Institution (1866); Alfred Hospital (1869); Royal Freemasons Homes (c.
 1864); Wesley College (1864); and the Immigrants' Home (1853) near Princes Bridge, since demolished.

 In 1862, the name 'Fawkner Park' was applied to the reserve in the south of the current precinct, as a tribute to John Pascoe Fawkner, one of Melbourne's founders.
-132 In October that year, a series of large villa allotments were subdivided from the western edge of the park along St Kilda Road.
-133 The South Yarra State School was established on the east side of the park by the late 1870s.
-134 the initial land sales.
-135 Large estates in or adjoining the precinct area included Airlie, St Leonards, Fairley House, Ravensburgh House and Maritimo.
+102 In October that year, a series of large villa allotments were subdivided from the western edge of the park along St Kilda Road.
+103 The South Yarra State School was established on the east side of the park by the late 1870s.
+104

+The Kearney map of 1855 shows development in South Yarra to be a mix of large residences on substantial allotments, and scattered small buildings along the main thoroughfares and lanes which had developed after the initial land sales.
+105 Large estates in or adjoining the precinct area included Airlie, St Leonards, Fairley House, Ravensburgh House and Maritimo.
 The 1855 map also shows that that the Botanic and South Yarra Club hotels had been established on the south side of Domain Road; with the South Melbourne and Homerton hotels at the west end of Gardiner's Creek Road, now Toorak Road.
 The Sands & McDougall directory of 1862 records few commercial buildings in the precinct; a grocers and butcher were located in Millswyn Street.
-136 This early commercial development on Millswyn Street, which grew to include greengrocers, a milk bar, laundry and hotel, has been described as 'the commercial hub' of this part of South Yarra, and a more important shopping area than Domain Road.
-137 A retail centre also later developed on Toorak Road, to the east of Punt Road, outside the precinct boundary.
+106 This early commercial development on Millswyn Street, which grew to include greengrocers, a milk bar, laundry and hotel, has been described as 'the commercial hub' of this part of South Yarra, and a more important shopping area than Domain Road.
+107 A retail centre also later developed on Toorak Road, to the east of Punt Road, outside the precinct boundary.